vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 **IMPORTANT**:

 - For information about VCH networking requirements, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).
-- If you use NSX-T Data Center logical switches, you might need a T1 router to bridge overlay and underlay networks.
+- If you use NSX-T Data Center logical switches, you might need a T1 router, for example to bridge overlay and underlay networks.

 ## Advantages of Container Networks<a id="advantages"></a>